4627ManningRobotics/media/README.md

 ---

 This README is maintained by Team 4627.
-Last updated on [Last Update Date].
+Last updated on February 1, 2024.